2002 - 2025

 dynamic picture of her progress.
 Initially the artist was self-taught and

-subsequently she continued at the Koninklijke Academie in Den Haag to obtain her Degree in Fine Art over
+Academie in Den Haag to obtain her Degree in Fine Art over a two-year period.

-underground scene where her videos have been shown as a part of the overall
+her videos have been shown as a part of the overall programme.
+This broad range

-programme.
-This broad range of activities appears to have consistently
+of activities appears to have consistently contributed to a painterly

-but throughout this approach in all four the same subject or motif flows…
+all four the same subject or motif flows…

 http://rdpauw.blogspot.nl/2013/04/ellen-rodenberg.html